openchange/website/api/mapistore_http/source/index.rst

    :>jsonarr string id: Message identifier
    :>jsonarr string type: Type of the message

-   :query properties: List of wanted properties, response will only
+   :query properties: Comma separated list of properties to return
-                      contain these.
+                      for every folder.
 If not set all properties will be returned.
+E.g: ``id,type``
    :reqheader Authorization: auth token
    :reqheader Accept: the response content type depends on
                       :mailheader:`Accept` header